Are You Hearing the Voice of God?

 In a world of media, noise and things that compete for our attention, hearing God’s voice at any time is difficult enough.
 As I have shared before, I believe that God is always speaking to us, we sometimes, are just not listening.
-Although it is important to position yourself to hear from God, the question still is: how in challenging times, like those we are facing now, do you discern what is really the voice of God?
+Although it is important to position yourself to hear from God, the question still is: how in challenging times, like those we are facing now, or in seasons of change, do you discern what is really the voice of God?

 God always wants to speak to us.

 When we want to discern the voice of God, this is how we can go about it: